ppy/osu-wiki/wiki/Reporting_Bad_Behaviour/Handling_Cheating/en.md

 You should report the user and not mention them anywhere.
 There are three ways to do so.

 ### User Profile
+This is the preferred way for reporting foul play because it provides more information overall.

 On the user's profile, a `Report User` button will appear when you move your cursor to their avatar.
 Write any information that can prove that the user is doing misbehaviour.
-This is the preferred way for reporting foul play.

 *Take note of the selected game mode before reporting*